 Cosmic rays trigger the chemical evolution of interstellar matter.
-That’s the reason understanding them is essential to understand the evolution of our Galaxy.
+That’s why understanding them is essential to understand the evolution of our Galaxy.

 Astronomers believe that the supernova remnants accelerate cosmic rays in our Galaxy.
 The rays then travel to earth at the speed of light.
 Recent gamma-ray observations have revealed that many supernova remnants emit gamma-rays at teraelectronvolts (TeV) energies.

-If protons generate the gamma rays, it would be easier to verify the supernova remnant origin of cosmic rays.
+If protons generate the gamma rays, verifying the supernova remnant origin of cosmic rays would be easier.
 However, gamma rays are also produced by electrons.
 Hence, it is necessary to determine whether the proton or electron origin is dominant and to measure the ratio of the two contributions.

 In a new study, astronomers successfully quantified cosmic rays’ proton and electron components in a supernova remnant.
 They found that the relativistic protons are the reason for almost 70% of very-high-energy gamma rays emitted from cosmic rays.